-Carli Lloyd is an incredible player who has worked so hard to establish herself in professional soccer that she has been able to earn a sizable income from the many teams she has played for, as well as the US national team and her multiple sponsorship agreements.
+Carli Lloyd was an incredible player who had worked so hard to establish herself in professional soccer to be able to earn a sizable income from the many teams she played for, as well as the US national team and her multiple sponsorship agreements.

 Carli Lloyd’s net worth

 is estimated to be over $10 million.
-Carli is a Nike brand ambassador, as she is featured in the Pressure Makes Us: Carli Lloyd advertising campaign.
+Carli was a Nike brand ambassador, as she was featured in the Pressure Makes Us: Carli Lloyd advertising campaign.

 Carlie appeared in another Xfinity ad and inked another Visa endorsement contract.
 She was appointed Lifeway's brand ambassador in April 2016, and she also featured in a commercial for Heinekin beer in the same year.
 This is only a small sample of her many endorsement agreements.
 All of this has led to her enormous wealth.

 DISCLAIMER!
 Sportmob does not claim ownership of any of the pictures posted on this website.
 Again, we do not host pictures or videos ourselves.
 Our authors merely link to the rightful owner.
 Lastly, Sportmob have carefully considered and reviewed all of its content.
 Despite that, it is possible that some information might be out-dated or incomplete.